 Humans didn’t live in the cave.
 They went down into the dark with their torches to conduct some kind of passionate business they had with this wild world they lived in.

 Men are much more rarely portrayed and when men are shown they are animal men.
 Minotaur men, lion men.
-They are transformed, or perhaps half untransformed.
-Maybe, though not by intention, these figures show us transforming into modern men and women.
-Maybe they show us in a long restless cocooned dream as we approach a point of transformation.
+They are transformed, or perhaps half-untransformed.
+Maybe, these figures show us transforming into modern men and women.
+Maybe they show us in a long, restless, cocooned dream as we approach a point of transformation.
 There is only one painting in the cave of humans.
 It is the very last painting at the bottom of the cave; the farthest in the furthest down.
 It contains a man and a woman but neither is complete.
 They are flowing out the hip of a lioness, the woman is the lower half of the Venus figurines, the man has a bison head (with a very curious expression) and is looking at her, possibly holding her.
-Both of them yearning and telling us that they did, from deep inside the dream.
+Both of them yearning and telling us that they yearned, from deep inside the dream.

-A possible ALSO or a possible INSTEAD, is that painting is the voice of the MEME.
+An ALSO explanation of painting or a possible INSTEAD explanation is that painting is the voice of the MEME.
 Perhaps painting is part of the community cultural pheromone, anchoring meaning, and self through visual speech.
-Binding knowledge across time is how we cohere, maintain and grow as communities.
+Binding meaning across time is how we cohere, maintain, and grow as communities.
 Sharing those memes is essential for the community.
-It’s natural that our ancestors who did this emerged as the Neolithic revolutionaries and parallel human species who lacked this “binding agent” did not.
+It’s natural that our ancestors who did this finally emerged as the Neolithic revolutionaries while parallel human species who lacked this “binding agent” did not.
 The virality of the farming community idea transformed us in an eyeblink, roughly yanking us up from our animal dreams.